-(Be sure to ke eep a copy for yourself.)
-Date Name of prin Name of scho Address of sc pol Please inform of principal): ent of (name of student), a student at your school born on (your child's birth month/day/year).
-In me in writing of the types and locations of all education records collected, maintained or used student) by the school district.
-I would like t o request the following records: (choose all that apply) The child's most recent special education evaluations.
-Teacher notes for past year Progress reports and Progress Monitoring for past two years Report cards for past two years Achievement tests for past two years Discipline, restraint and time-out reports for past two years Evaluations and reports done by the school district Reports from medical doctors for past two years Individual Education Programs (IEPs) and Behavior Intervention Plan (BIPs) for past two years Admission, Review and Dismissal (ARD) committee meeting reports for past two years Graduation plan (only select if 14+) Summary of performance (only select for student almost done with high school) ceive these documents (electronically or in hard copies).
-If the school would prefer me to come ecords on campus, please let me know when and where I will have that opportunity. e where all these records are kept and whom I should contact so I can look at them.
-After looking will let you know which records I wish to review.
-Thank you fo r your help.
+I am the parent of (name of student), a student at your school born on (your child's birth month/day/year).
+Please inform me in writing of the types and locations of all education records collected, maintained or used for (name of student) by the school district.

+I would like to request the following records: (choose all that apply)

+- □ The child's most recent special education evaluations. - □ Teacher notes for past year - Progress reports and Progress Monitoring for past two years - □ Report cards for past two years - Achievement tests for past two years - Discipline, restraint and time-out reports for past two years - Evaluations and reports done by the school district - □ Reports from medical doctors for past two years - Individual Education Programs (IEPs) and Behavior Intervention Plan (BIPs) for past two years - Admission, Review and Dismissal (ARD) committee meeting reports for past two years - Graduation plan (only select if 14+) - Summary of performance (only select for student almost done with high school)

+I prefer to receive these documents (electronically or in hard copies).
+If the school would prefer me to come and review records on campus, please let me know when and where I will have that opportunity.

+Please tell me where all these records are kept and whom I should contact so I can look at them.
+After looking at the list, I will let you know which records I wish to review.

+Thank you for your help.
 I look forward to hearing from you soon.
-Sincerely, Your name Your address Your telepho Your e-mail a

-Form 2: Letter Requesting a Change in Your Child's Records
+Sincerely, Your name Your address Your telephone number Your e-mail address (optional) Form 2: Letter Requesting a Change in Your Child's Records